sivaratrisrinivas/voiceback/spec.md

-# Historical Echo - Developer Specification
+# Voiceback - Developer Specification

 ## Project Summary
-Historical Echo is a voice-powered agent that delivers timeless wisdom in under 30 seconds.
+Voiceback is a voice-powered agent that delivers timeless wisdom in under 30 seconds.
 Users call in, share how they feel, and receive comfort or perspective from the great thinkers of history—instantly.
 Built for a 2-day public competition using Vapi's voice agent platform.

 ## Core Requirements